 The DT functions convert an integer representing the number of days elapsed since December 31, 1899 to the corresponding date.
-They are useful when you are performing arithmetic on a date converted to the number of days (for more information, see DA Functions: Converting a Legacy Date to an Integer on page 361).
+They are useful when you are performing arithmetic on a date converted to the number of days.
 The DT functions convert the result back to a date.